Serendipity-Theme/vs-code/README.md

 ## Colours
 //I have worked towards a palette that would feel fine on the eyes on retina screens and this color combination worked superb

-HTML
 ![Preview](https://github.com/michael-andreuzza/wvsc-serendipity/blob/master/colors.png?raw=true)

 ## Feedback

-Anything you wonder just contact wickedlabs.dev on twitter. @wickedlabsHQ
+Anything you wonder just contact wickedlabs.dev on twitter. @wickedlabsHQ or @Mike_Andreuzza